Sp3rick/GroupHelp/plugins.md

 customPerms Object:

 commands: array of commands, if starts with "COMMAND_" means its to be translated, otherwise is the literal command
+immune: active if this user can't receive any punishment (kick/warn/mute/ban) [1/0/-1](TO IMPLEMENT)
 flood: permission to flood messages [1/0/-1]
 link: permission to send links [1/0/-1]
 tgLink: permission to send telegram links/usernames [1/0/-1]